Three Minute Thesis Competition

 Present your doctoral research in just 3 minutes to a non-specialist audience, using just one static slide.
 The aim of this event is to help develop your academic presentation and research communication skills and to meet and network with students from all faculties.

-There will be live presentations and also recorded videos shown on the day.
+All presentations will be delivered live on the day.

 Three Minute Thesis competition logo